apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

 # Beam Playground Cloud Build Setup

-This directory organizes Infrastructure-as-Code to provision dependent resources and setup Cloud Build for Beam Playground.
+This directory organizes Infrastructure-as-Code to provision dependent resources and set up Cloud Build for Beam Playground.

 ## Requirements:

 - [GCP project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
 - [GCP User account](https://cloud.google.com/appengine/docs/standard/access-control?tab=python) _(Note: You will find the instruction "How to create User account" for your new project)_<br>
-  Ensure that the account has at least following privileges:
+  Ensure that the account has at least the following privileges:
     - Service Account Admin
     - Storage Admin
     - Service Usage Admin